If you’re reading this post, you’re probably wondering “What is Nature-Deficit Disorder?“

 This post contains Amazon Affiliate links.
 See our Disclosure for full details.

-I read Richard’s landmark book recently, and was surprised to learn that there are strong links between kids being alienated from nature and how well they function as adults.
+I recently read Richard’s landmark book, and was surprised to learn that there are strong links between kids being alienated from nature and how well they function as adults.

 As a nature-lover myself, it is important to me that my 3 year old son, Onetime, grows up to not only appreciate nature, but to learn to do what he can to help protect our natural environment.
 That’s why this week’s Teaching Kids About Character: An Alphabetic Series theme is N is for Nature-Loving.